awsdocs/aws-doc-sdk-examples/swift/README.md

 * **Cross-service examples** - Sample applications that work across multiple AWS services.

+### Finding code examples
 Single-service actions and scenarios are organized by AWS service in the [example_code](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/swift/example_code/) directory.
 A README in each folder lists and describes how to run the examples.

-Cross-service examples are located in the [cross_service](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/swift/cross_service/) directory.
-A README in each folder describes how to run the example.
+There are currently no cross-service examples for the AWS SDK for Swift.
+To request a cross-service example, create an issue in the [AWS SDK Code Examples](https://github.com/awsdocs/aws-doc-sdk-examples/) repo.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.